thehubbard/esa-pyxel/docs/source/tutorials/running_modes.rst

 and all are read and changed in parallel from an ASCII file defined with ``from_file``.

-Can be used for example to read output file of calibration running mode containing the champion parameter set for each generation, and create one output fits image for each generation to see the evolution.
+Can be used for example to read results of calibration running mode containing the champion parameter set for each generation, and create one output fits image for each generation to see the evolution.